 Note: Monitors that use a refresh rate less than 60 Hz may not be able to display images correctly.

 1. Make sure your computer is connected to the projector's Computer port.
-If there are two computer ports, make sure you use the Computer1 port.

-2. Connect the external monitor's cable to your projector's Monitor Out/Computer 2 port.
+2. Connect the external monitor's cable to your projector's Monitor Out port.